sderosiaux/golb/pages/2015-02-03-youre-tired-of-notepad-use-atom/20150203-youre-tired-of-notepad-use-atom.md

 Atom is a web application running on a desktop.
 It encapsulates a webkit rendering engine.

-If you're a *hacker*, you can get the devtools using `View > Developer > Toggle Developer Tools` and see that everything is html/css/js !{.info}
+We can get access the devtools using `View > Developer > Toggle Developer Tools` and see that everything is html/css/js !{.info}

 Thanks to this, anybody (that knows javascript) can easily extend the software, write plugins, and be cross-platform.